Modeling Psychotherapy Dialogues with Kernelized Hashcode Representations: A Nonparametric Information-Theoretic

-\shrink{ \paragraph{Info-theoretic Metrics.} Next, we took a deep dive into evaluation of hashing approaches with respect to how well they actually model the alignment between the responses; the results are summarized in Table \ref{tab:results2}, presenting the mutual information lower bound (MI LB), normalized MI LB, and hashcode inference accuracy (HIA) as discussed before; note that besides presenting chance-level baseline classifier accuracy (i.e., selecting the most-frequent class), we also present a similar baseline for MI LB and NMI LB metrics, using randomly permuted (shuffled) pairings between responses of person A and person B. We now look at the difference between each metric and its corresponding baseline, shown in parenthesis, and highlight the largest, most significant differences between the means of both metrics in boldface.
-Overall, {\em LSH-RMM} method appear to be the best on all datesets in terms of most significant improvement over the baseline in terms of normalized MI LB and prediction accuracy, although {\em LSH-RLSTM} is the best in term of the raw MI LB on Twitter and Larry King datasets.
+Next, we took a deep dive into evaluation of hashing approaches with respect to how well they actually model the alignment between the responses; the results are summarized in Table \ref{tab:results2}, presenting the mutual information lower bound (MI LB), normalized MI LB, and hashcode inference accuracy (HIA) as discussed before; note that besides presenting chance-level baseline classifier accuracy (i.e., selecting the most-frequent class), we also present a similar baseline for MI LB and NMI LB metrics, using randomly permuted (shuffled) pairings between responses of person A and person B. We now look at the difference between each metric and its corresponding baseline, shown in parenthesis, and highlight the largest, most significant differences between the means of both metrics in boldface.